Mohammedcha/Wishing-Happy-Aid/README.md

 <pre>
 <b>
-I advise you to start with one ad unit at the beginning in order to protect your advertising account from the closure ..
+I advise you to start with one ad unit at the beginning in order to protect your advertising account.

-You can choose the small ad unit and after the first batch you can run the two large units.
+You can choose the small ad unit and after the first batch you can run the large units.
 </b>
 </pre>